abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_setup/py_intro/py_intro.rst

 OpenCV introduces a new set of tutorials which will guide you through various functions available in OpenCV-Python. **This guide is mainly focused on OpenCV 3.x version** (although most of the tutorials will work with OpenCV 2.x also).

-A prior knowledge on Python and Numpy is required before starting because they won't be covered in this guide. **Especially, a good knowledge on Numpy is must to write optimized codes in OpenCV-Python.**
+A prior knowledge of Python and Numpy is required before starting because they won't be covered in this guide. **Especially, a good knowledge of Numpy is a must to write optimized code in OpenCV-Python.**

-This tutorial has been started by *Abid Rahman K.* as part of Google Summer of Code 2013 program, under the guidance of *Alexander Mordvintsev*.
+This tutorial has been started by *Abid Rahman K.* as part of the Google Summer of Code 2013 program, under the guidance of *Alexander Mordvintsev*.

 OpenCV Needs You !!!
 ==========================

 Since OpenCV is an open source initiative, all are welcome to make contributions to this library.
-And it is same for this tutorial also.
+And the same goes for this tutorial.

-So, if you find any mistake in this tutorial (whether it be a small spelling mistake or a big error in code or concepts, whatever), feel free to correct it.
+So, if you find any mistakes in this tutorial (whether it be a small spelling mistake or a big error in code or concepts, whatever), feel free to correct it.

-And that will be a good task for freshers who begin to contribute to open source projects.
+This would be a good opportunity for freshers just beginning to contribute to open source projects.
 Just fork the OpenCV in github, make necessary corrections and send a pull request to OpenCV.
 OpenCV developers will check your pull request, give you important feedback and once it passes the approval of the reviewer, it will be merged to OpenCV.
-Then you become a open source contributor.
-Similar is the case with other tutorials, documentation etc.
+Then you become an open source contributor.
+The same applies to other tutorials, documentation etc.

 As new modules are added to OpenCV-Python, this tutorial will have to be expanded.
-So those who knows about particular algorithm can write up a tutorial which includes a basic theory of the algorithm and a code showing basic usage of the algorithm and submit it to OpenCV.
+So those who know about a particular algorithm can write up a tutorial which includes a basic theory of the algorithm and a program showing basic usage of the algorithm and submit it to OpenCV.

-Remember, we **together** can make this project a great success !!!
+Remember, **together** we can make this project a great success !!!

 Contributors